 Commonwealth criminal offences (or Federal Offences) are governed by Commonwealth legislation which is enacted by Federal Parliament in Canberra.
+The Commonwealth Criminal Code governs the principle of criminal liability.
 These laws apply to all states and territories in Australia, as distinct from state offences, which generally cannot be committed outside the state that imposed them.

 Contact Us Today